celestiaorg/celestia-app/specs/src/specs/data_square_layout.md

 This, however, requires the block producer to interact with the transaction sender to provide them the starting location of their blob, so that the sender can sign over the commitment based on that starting location.
 This can be done selectively, but is not ideal as a default for e.g. end-user wallets.

-### Non-Interactive Default Rules
+### Non-Interaction Rules

-As a non-consensus-critical default, we can impose one additional rule on blob placement to make the possible starting locations of blobs sufficiently predictable and constrained such that users can deterministically compute subtree roots without interaction:
+We impose one additional rule on blob placement to make the possible starting locations of blobs sufficiently predictable and constrained such that users can deterministically compute subtree roots without the need to interact with the block proposer:

-> Blobs start at an index that is a multiple of the blob minimum square size.
-The blob minimum square size is the smallest square that can contain the blob in isolation (i.e. a square with only this blob and no other transactions or blobs).
+> Blobs must start at an index that is a multiple of the `SubtreeWidth`.
+The `SubtreeWidth` is the length of the blob in shares, divided by the [`SubtreeRootThreshold`](https://github.com/celestiaorg/celestia-app/blob/v1.0.0-rc2/pkg/appconsts/v1/app_consts.go#L6) ([implementation here](https://github.com/celestiaorg/celestia-app/blob/v1.0.0-rc2/pkg/shares/non_interactive_defaults.go#L94-L116)).

+The `SubtreeRootThreshold` is an arbitrary versioned protocol constant that aims to put a soft limit the number of subtree roots included in a blob inclusion proof, as described in [ADR013](../../../docs/architecture/adr-013-non-interactive-default-rules-for-zero-padding.md).

 In the constraint mentioned above, the number of rows/columns in the minimum square size should be a power of 2.
 With the above constraint, we can compute subtree roots deterministically.
-In order to compute the subtree roots, split the blob into chunks that are of maximum size: blob minimum square size.
-As an example, a blob of length `11` has a minimum square size of `4` because `11` is not greater than `4 * 4 = 16` total shares.
-Split the blob into chunks of length `4, 4, 2, 1` because each chunk must be a power of `2`.
-The resulting slices are the leaves of subtrees whose roots can be computed.
-These subtree roots will be present as internal nodes in the NMT of _some_ row(s).

-This is similar to [Merkle Mountain Ranges](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf), though with the largest subtree bounded by the blob minimum square size rather than being unbounded.
+For example, a blob of 128 shares and SRT = 64, must start on a share index that is a multiple of 2 because 128/64 = 2.
+In this case, there will be a maximum of 1 share of padding between blobs (more on padding below).
+The maximum subtree width in shares will also be 2, meaning that there will be 2 shares under each subtree root.

 The last piece of the puzzle is determining _which_ row the blob is placed at (or, more specifically, the starting location).
 This is needed to keep the block producer accountable.
 To this end, the block producer simply augments each fee-paying transaction with the starting locations of the blobs the transaction pays for.